linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

 # Dedicated Storage Node
 It's not absolutely necessary to use a dedicated storage node.
 I'm doing this because I want to pass a disk directly to a VM for storage on each physical host and want to keep storage somewhat isolated from other worker nodes, and I can spare the few extra resources to dedicate to this purpose.
 If you want to use existing worker nodes, just follow this process for your existing nodes instead of creating new ones.

-## Create New Talos Node
+## Create New Talos Node(s)
-- Create a VM in Proxmox with 2GB RAM and 2 CPU cores.
+- Create a VM in Proxmox with 3GB RAM and 2 CPU cores (2GB RAM is not enough due to the fact that you will be enabling hugepages which takes up 2GB and you would see oom-kills otherwise).
 I named my first one talos-storage-1
   - Attach a Talos ISO to the CD ROM and boot from it
   - Get the IP address from the node
 - Install Talos using the worker.yaml template used for other worker nodes (you may want to get a current or updated version of Talos from the image factory):